cyclomaticlone/cats-cats-cats/README.md

 - Node v18 - We use the global Fetch API in the back-end API routes, which isn't in earlier versions of Node.

+## Secrets

+Some queries on thecatapi.com require an API key.
+This is configured in .env.local.
+A sample is provided in `.env.sample`.

 ## Tech Choices

 ### Next.js